The Way to the King

 Important Figures:

-- Silvanus and Timothy: Co-workers with Paul who are mentioned in the greeting and likely helped in the ministry to the Thessalonians.
+- Silvanus (Silas) and Timothy: Co-workers with Paul who are mentioned in the greeting, indicating their involvement in the ministry to the Thessalonians.

 Significance in the Bible: